-The CAS recommends that candidates complete the six preliminary exams listed below before advancing to associate exams.
+The CAS recommends that candidates complete the five preliminary exams listed below before advancing to associate exams.
 Since the CAS only administers two preliminary exams, candidates must fulfill the remaining learning objectives through exams administered by other organizations and be granted a waiver.
 Information about obtaining an exam waiver is outlined at the bottom of the page.

 The Probability Exam (Exam P) is administered by the SOA, and is used to fulfill CAS learning objectives and obtain CAS Exam 1 credit.
 The CAS does not administer a probability exam.

 Exam P consists of three hours of multiple-choice questions.
 The purpose of this exam is to develop knowledge of probability.
 The application of these tools to problems encountered by actuaries is emphasized.
 A thorough command of calculus and probability topics is assumed.
 Additionally, a very basic knowledge of insurance and risk management is assumed.

 The Financial Mathematics Exam (Exam FM) is administered by the SOA, and is used to fulfill CAS learning objectives and obtain CAS Exam 2 credit.
 The CAS does not administer a financial mathematics exam.